msik-404/karma-app/README.md

 To start the app locally, docker compose is required.

 In this repository one can
-find [docker-compose-yaml][karma-app-yaml].
+find [docker-compose-yaml].

-To start the app one should run in the root of the project:
+To start the app one should run in the root of the repository:

 ```
 docker compose up